 Boundaries help solidify expectations, and they clarify the consequences of behavior.
 You may sometimes get a negative reaction from your child when they’re faced with frustration towards you.
 Part of your job is to teach stability in times of anger or disagreement.
 You can model this with your child by remaining calm and patient.

 Prepare your child for the real world by teaching him about the natural consequences of behavior.
 Remain both consistent and considerate – firm, but fair.

 When your child knows the importance of taking responsibility for his actions, he will be cognizant of his behavior.

-Remind your child of the real-life consequences of his behavior by providing consequences to negative behavior that are related to the event.
-For example, if your child steals from someone, a corresponding consequence may including making verbal and financial amends.
+Remind your child of the real-life consequences of his behavior by providing consequences of negative behavior that are related to the event.
+For example, if your child steals from someone, a corresponding consequence may include making verbal and financial amends.

 Reward above-and-beyond behavior with positive praise and acknowledgement.
 Think of a specific success and outline the qualities that helped your child get that success.

 When your child does not meet your expectations, consequences follow naturally.
 However, before implementing these consequences be sure to have a conversation about the issue.
 Your child may have a different view of the situation.

 If you can communicate with your child about his consequences, he is better able to make informed decisions in the future.